fariouche/bscand/README.md

 * make install

-THen just modify the config file to suite your need (possible actions: Append to tiif, create pdf, print/copy, scan to folder)
+Then just modify the config file to suite your need (possible actions: Append to tiif, create pdf, print/copy, scan to folder)

 Then launch the daemon: